srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 | 58 |    0.78252     | b_q10a_Yes                                             |
 | 59 |    0.0366449   | g_q06_Moderate                                         |
 | 60 |    0.11028     | skill_1                                                |
+\begin{minipage}{1\textwidth}
+{\footnotesize \textit{Note:} The table shows the non-zero coefficients for the Lasso logistic model with open education as dependent variable.
+Penality weights are derived applying with 5-fold cross validation.
+The estimation includes country and industry controls.}
+\end{minipage}

 Table: Lasso linear regression for on-job training \label{lin_reg_onjob}